-An EA repository is a collection of artifacts that describes an organization's current and target IT landscape.
+An Enterprise Architecture repository is a collection of artifacts that describes an organization's current and target IT landscape.
 It is intended to provide a centralized place for the storage and retrieval of architecture artifacts.
 An EA repository should have the key logical components to the architecture metamodel, domains, principles, capabilities, governance documents, and reference library.

 Organizations benefit from having a clear and documented approach or framework in which to conduct enterprise architecture projects including artifact templates, capability maps, and more.
 It stores the “as-is” architecture so gap analyses can be done to build “to-be” architectures and help identify opportunities to shorten time-to-market, reduce costs, and identify operational and technology improvements.

-With all of these components, it’s no small undertaking to get the right information into the EA repository – as well as keeping it updated (critical for EA success).
+With all of these components, it’s no small undertaking to get the right information into the EA repository – as well as keep it updated (critical for enterprise architecture success).
 Enterprise architects are drowning trying to keep up with data accuracy, unable to reach the finish line as companies are dynamic and ever-evolving, and thus the finish line keeps moving further.
 This frustration is what architects mean when they talk about “death-by-repository.”
 In this scenario, EAs spend all their time trying to keep an "as-is" architecture up-to-date, and thus, do not have the bandwidth to practice "to-be" architecture that is focused on business outcomes.

 As architects build and maintain an EA repository they may be doing this manually by importing spreadsheets from Excel, CMDB, etc. Of course, manual takes a lot of time and is prone to error.
 While it’s possible to begin building a common repository from scratch, this can become time-consuming, and EAs run the risk of falling behind.
-Further to this point, the design of the repository needs specific consideration, given many of the people using the repository won't have the everyday knowledge of where and how to find information.
+Further to this point, the design of the repository needs specific consideration, given that many of the people using the repository won't have everyday knowledge of where and how to find information.
 With proper tooling, however, there are easier ways EAs can begin to populate and design the EA repository.

 With discovery and connectors that reach across technologies creating a common language, death-by-repository fears are eliminated.
 At its very core, the purpose of an EA repository is to drive connectedness to enable common insights, and overviews of relationships and interdependencies.
-Reducing the friction of keeping an EA repository updated benefits the entire company not only with more accurate data for stakeholder decision-making, but it also allows EA to do other more value-oriented projects that support business outcomes.
-Further, consider that on average, developers spend only 5% of their time writing new code, 20% modifying the legacy code and up to 60% understanding the existing code.
+Reducing the friction of keeping an EA repository updated benefits the entire company not only with more accurate data for stakeholder decision-making, but it also allows enterprise architects to do other more value-oriented projects that support business outcomes.
+Further, consider that on average, developers spend only 5% of their time writing new code, 20% modifying the legacy code, and up to 60% understanding the existing code.
 Reducing time and manual work will free up time for developers and architects to focus on “to-be” future scenarios.

 Enterprise Architecture deals with many concepts including applications, technologies, processes, and data.
 To facilitate the population of an EA repository, there are four types of discovery to build, manage, and optimize information that can save considerable time and costs – and increase the quality of data and decision-making.